T. Coleman Andrews: Career

 Andrews then joined the U.S. General Accounting Office and became the first director of its Corporation Audits Division, then returned to private practice in Richmond in 1947.
 In addition to continuing to work with T. Coleman Andrews & Company (founded in 1922), he founded Bowles, Andrews & Towne (actuaries and pension fund consultants) in 1948) and Andrews and Howell (management engineering consultants) in 1952.
-He was active in the AICPA, serving as its treasurer (1926–1927), vice president (1948–49), and president (1950–51), and was also a member of its council and executive committees, including of the GABF, and received its gold medal award in 1947.
-He was AICPA's representative to the Second International Congress of Accountants in 1926 and chairman of the accounting and Auditing study Group of the Hoover Commission in 1948, then chairman of the Virginia Citizens Committee for the Hoover Report.
+He was active in the AICPA, serving as its treasurer (1926–1927), vice president (1948–49), and president (1950–51), and was also a member of its council and executive committees, including the GABF, and received its gold medal award in 1947.
+He was AICPA's representative to the Second International Congress of Accountants in 1926 and chairman of the Accounting and Auditing Study Group of the Hoover Commission in 1948 and then was chairman of the Virginia Citizens Committee for the Hoover Report.

 He accepted an appointment as Commissioner of Internal Revenue in 1953, becoming the first CPA to hold that office.
 He left the position in 1955, stating his opposition to the income tax.
-Andrews ran for president as the State's Rights Party candidate in the election of 1956; his running mate was former Congressman Thomas H. Werdel.
+Andrews ran for president as the States' Rights Party candidate in the election of 1956; his running mate was former Congressman Thomas H. Werdel.
 Andrews won 107,929 votes (0.17% of the vote), running strongest in the state of Virginia (6.16% of the vote), winning Fayette County, Tennessee and Prince Edward County, Virginia.

 While running for office, Andrews was a trustee and visiting lecturer of the University of Virginia's Graduate School of Business Administration (1955–56).
 In 1965, Andrews retired from his accounting businesses and worked with his sons in organizing a variety of service enterprise firms.
+He was a founding member of the John Birch Society and served on its national council.

-His son Thomas Coleman Andrews Jr. would become a prominent political organizer and segregationist who thrice won election to the Virginia House of Delegates in the 1960s and who supported Alabama Governor George C. Wallace for president in 1968.
+His son Thomas Coleman Andrews Jr. would become a prominent political organizer and segregationist who thrice won election to the Virginia House of Delegates in the 1960s and supported Alabama Governor George C. Wallace for president in 1968.

 Death, honors and legacy

-Andrews survived his wife by more than a decade before he died in Richmond and was buried at Hollywood Cemetery, as would his sons.
+Andrews survived his wife by more than a decade before he died in Richmond.
 During his lifetime, Andrews received honorary legal degrees from the University of Michigan in 1955 and from Grove City College in 1963.
 He also received an honorary Doctor of Commercial Science from Pace College in 1954 and an honorary Doctor of Science degree from the University of Richmond, as well as the Department of the Treasury's Alexander Hamilton Award (1955).